objecthub/swift-lisppad-ios/LispPad/Resources/Documentation/Libraries/(lispkit prolog).md

 asks for an instantiation of the logic variable `what` that satisfies the goal `(%knows 'Odysseus what)`.
 In other words, we are asking, "What does Odysseus know?".

-Note that this use of `%which`, like `%rel` in the definition of `%computer‑literate`, uses a local logic variable `what`.
+Note that this use of `%which`, like `%rel` in the definition of `%computer-literate`, uses a local logic variable `what`.
 In general, the second subform of `%which` can be a list of local logic variables.
 The `%which`-query returns an answer that is a list of bindings, one for each logic variable mentioned in its second subform.
 Thus,

 ```scheme
 (%which (what)